| Lalo Guerrero

 he agreed.
 Who knows, maybe it would have been o.k.,

-but it wasn’t worth the risk of him falling down.
+but it wasn’t worth the risk of him falling down and

 Around midnight, the party was over and we were taken back